-- 24. Plaintiff Susman Godfrey LLP is a Texas limited liability partnership, founded in Houston, Texas in 1980.
-It has offices in Houston, Los Angeles, New York, and Seattle. - 25.
-The named defendants include the United States as well as (1) federal departments and agencies that are directed to implement the Order, and (2) the heads of those departments and agencies.
+- 24. Plaintiff Susman Godfrey LLP is a Texas limited liability partnership, founded in Houston, Texas in 1980.3 It has offices in Houston, Los Angeles, New York, and Seattle. - 25.
+The named defendants include the United States as well as (1) federal departments and agencies that are directed to implement the Order, took steps to implement the Order, and/or were contacted by the Department of Justice when the Department of Justice took steps to ensure that all Executive Branch entities complied with the Court's temporary restraining order; and (2) the heads of those departments and agencies.
 The Order expressly directs certain defendants to obstruct the ability of Susman Godfrey lawyers to practice law and serve the Firm's clients.
 Other named defendants have contracts with Susman Godfrey clients and are directed by the Order to take actions (e.g., canceling or threatening cancellation of those contracts) that are aimed at harming those clients' relationships with the Firm.

-&lt;sup>3 This complaint will refer to Plaintiff Susman Godfrey LLP as "Susman Godfrey," "Susman," or "the Firm."
+3 This complaint will refer to Plaintiff Susman Godfrey LLP as "Susman Godfrey," "Susman," or "the Firm."